AnaisUrlichs/security-controller/README.md

 ```

 The deployment will be changed by the operator once per day for as long as it is running inside the Kubernetes cluster and the deployment has the annotation.

+Otherwise, the reconcilation loop will run if either of the following is true:
+1. A new Operator CRD with misconfiguration is deployed to the Kubernetes cluster and the same namespace contains a deployment with the Operator annotation is set to "true".
+2. A new Deployment is applied to the cluster and the Operator annotation is set to "true".

 ### Uninstall CRDs
 To delete the CRDs from the cluster: